aymeric-devv/pulss-platformer-shooter/README.md

-# ⚡ Platformer shooter game (name will be "juxxta" or "pulss")
+# ⚡ Platformer shooter game (name will be "juxtra" or "pulss")

 > ### *"A platformer shooter game with an original gameplay"*